Frequently Asked Questions

 Can I stay on campus during breaks?

 Yes.
 With permission, students may stay on campus during break periods.
 Meals are provided during this time.
+There may be charges for staying on campus over breaks.

 Where can I store my things when I go home for the summer?